test-optional colleges

 4. Boston University

-The Boston University admissions office has also chosen to adopt a test-optional policy through Fall 2025 and Spring 2026.
+The Boston University admissions office has also chosen to adopt a test-optional policy.
 So, as you build a testing plan for the Boston University admissions process, note that you won’t need to include test scores on your application.

 5. Tufts University

-The Tufts admissions office also has chosen to institute a test-optional admissions policy.
+Finally, the Tufts admissions office has chosen to institute a test-optional admissions policy as well.
 This means that Tufts admissions will allow you to choose whether you submit test scores in your application.

-These schools, among others, are some of the best test optional colleges out there.
+These schools, among others, are some of the best test-optional colleges out there.
 Elite schools like Notre Dame, Duke, and Vanderbilt have also instituted test-optional admissions policies.
-Like Boston University admissions or Tufts admissions, these test optional schools do not require students to submit scores as part of their college application requirements.
+Similar to Boston University admissions or Tufts admissions, these test-optional schools do not require students to submit scores as part of their college application requirements.

 Top 25 Best Test-Optional Colleges